rhlsthrm/buidler-typechain/README.md

 ## Usage

-`npx hardhat typechain` - Compiles and generates Typescript typings for your contracts.
+`npx hardhat compile` - Compiles and generates Typescript typings for your contracts.

 Example Waffle + Ethers test that uses typedefs for contracts: